d8bauxit8/low-resource-protocol/README.md

 # Low Resource Protocol
 This protocol is mainly created for the 8 and 16 bits MCU (for example PIC12/16/18 series) in which there is (E)USART module with which the device can connect to another via RS-485 standard.
-(Usually you will need a peripheral IC for communication, for example MAX485.)
+(Usually you will need a Full-Duplex peripheral IC for communication, for example MAX485.)
 With this protocol you are able to transmit and receive data between embedded devices safe and sound.
-The protocol needs one master device which control the communication between the connected devices.

-Primarily I recommend this protocol to communicate between the smart home devices.
+Primarily I recommend this protocol to communicate between the low resource devices.
-(for instance between smart switch and smart brightness controller)
+(for instance between switch and brightness controller)

 ![LowResourceProtocol CI](https://github.com/d8bauxit8/LowResourceProtocolLibrary/workflows/LowResourceProtocol%20CI/badge.svg?branch=master)

-I'm working on the test cases :pushpin:
-Be patient :wink:

 ## Overview
 * [About the protocol](#about-the-protocol)